Lincoln Transport Hub

 The Lincoln Transport Hub is a transport interchange located in Lincoln city centre in Lincolnshire, England.
-It connects Lincoln railway station with a new bus station across a pedestrianised plaza on St Mary's Street.
-There is also new 1,000 space multi-storey car park.
+It connects Lincoln railway station with the Central Bus Station across a pedestrianised plaza on St Mary's Street.
+There is also a 1,000-space multi-storey car park.
 Lincoln Transport Hub was scheduled to open in December 2017, however it was decided that the accompanying car park (originally planned to open in January 2018) should be opened first and swapped the opening schedule.
 The new bus station opened on 28 January 2018.

 History

 Lincoln City Bus Station

 The Lincoln Transport Hub is built on land formerly occupied by the Grand Hotel and Norman Street, which were adjacent to the 1970-built Lincoln City bus station, the previous main bus service hub in the city.

 The chief operator at the time of closure was Stagecoach in Lincolnshire, who run city- and county-wide services, with destinations including Boston, Grantham, Grimsby, Scunthorpe and Skegness.
 Additional city services are provided by PC Coaches.
 Other Interconnect and CallConnect services are run by InterConnect.
 National Express Coaches also operate from Lincoln to Victoria coach station in London and to Westward Ho! in Devon.
 There is a weekly service from Bourne operated by Kimes.
 With the closure of Lincoln City Bus Station, these services were transferred to a temporary bus station off Tentercroft Street.

 In 2012, planning permission was granted for Lincolnshire Co-operative Society to redevelop the bus station site as part of a development to be known as Lindongate; it was later renamed to the Lincoln Transport Hub redevelopment.
 A new bus station would be included in the development, closer to the railway station.

 Lincoln City Bus Station closed at midnight on 27 August 2016.
 The following day, services transferred to a temporary bus station located in a former car park off Tentercroft Street, half a mile to the south.
 In October 2016, an archaeological dig commenced on the site, recovering a large horde of 12th and 13th century pottery and other artefacts.
 Demolition of the bus station then commenced on 12 November 2016 and was completed by January 2017.